gabrysia694/MyPetSpotlight/README.md

 To get started with My Pet Spotlight, simply visit our website at https://mypetspotlight.netlify.app/.
 From there, you can browse through existing pet profiles or create your own.

-To create a pet profile, click the "Create a Profile" button and fill out the form with your pet's information, including their name, breed, age, and a photo.
-You can also add a short description and include fun facts about your pet to personalize their profile.
+To create a pet profile, click the "Add your pet" button and contribute with your pet's information, including their name, breed, age, and a photo.

 Once your profile is created, you can share it with your friends and family through social media.
 You can also view and interact with other pet profiles on our website.